SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/06-Character-Type.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that accepts an input of 3 lines of characters and prints them in reversed order with a space between them.
+Create a program that accepts an input of 3 lines of characters and prints them in reversed order with a space between them.

 ## Examples
 |**Input**|**Output**|